swannodette/async-tests/README.md

 ## Contributions

 I'm not taking pull requests for this project.
 It's a personal core.async playground.
-While I hope people find some of these examples informative that is not the primary goal.
+Still, I hope people find some of these examples informative!

 ## License